Dapuluous/ExistenceBOT/README.md

 I use this to practice writing clean code.
 Not everything is clean, of course.

 # .env files
-There are variables you must fill in order to use the BOT properly.
+These are variables you must fill in order to use the BOT properly through `.env` file
 | Variables | Description |
 | ----------- | ----------- |
 | CLIENT_ID | Your BOT's client ID |